TOAST-DOCS/API-Gateway/en/console-guide.md

 2. When creating a custom domain, enter the GSLB domain that you created in GSLB domain

 ### 4. Connect custom domain to stages in each region
 1. Connect the custom domains you created to each API Gateway stage in Pangyo and Pyeongchon Region.
-For more information, refer to [ Guide to connect Custom Domain with stage ](./console-guide/#_??).
+For more information, refer to [Guide to connect Custom Domain with stage](./console-guide/#connect-stage-of-custom-domain).
 2. Check whether or not the API is successfully called to the custom domain and that traffic is distributed according to GSLB configuration.